 Varifocals are lenses with no visible line or reading segment that are used to correct distance vision, intermediate or computer vision and close-up reading vision.
-Our most advanced Varifocal design is the computer generated ultra wide or free form varifocal which offers superior optical quality with less peripheral distortion.
+Our most advanced Varifocal design is the all new computer generated ultra wide I Pro Advanced varifocal which offers superior optical quality with less peripheral distortion.
 Varifocal glasses are very easy to use and you will adapt to them very quickly.
 Varifocal glasses are positioned so that as you look through the top of the lens your distance vision will be clear and in focus.
 To read, the gaze is simply lowered so that your eyes will now be looking through the lower reading portion of the lens.
 Varifocal lenses also have an additional benefit in that they have an intermediate power range which is useful for ‘in between’ distances such as looking at shelves in a supermarket or the dashboard of your car and you simply lower or raise your head slightly until the view comes into focus.

 High Index Lenses

 High-index lenses are made from materials that allow them to be made thinner, lighter and flatter than standard lenses thus making them cosmetically appealing to people with stronger than average prescriptions.
 High Index lenses also offer superior visual performance and clarity.
 We currently manufacture a comprehensive range of thinned plastic lenses in 1.61, 1.67 and 1.74 index.